erduotong/nuitka-doc-zh/docs/--help.md

 原始简介:

 ```
 Disabled plugins.
 Must be plug-in names.
-Use '-- plugin-list' to query the full
+Use '--plugin-list' to query the full
 list and exit.
 Most standard plugins are not a good idea to disable.
 Default
 empty.
 ```